Proposal Call 2017-B (July-December) closes at Noon EST Wednesday, April 12, 2017.

 The Proposal Review Process

-All proposals are reviewed and rated for feasibility, safety, and the potential for high-impact science.
-Submittors are highly encouraged to read the details of the review and ratings process.
-Users for approved projects must complete access and training requirements prior to beginning experiments.
+An external committee of experts in the field of neutron sciences reviews all proposals and rates them for high-impact science potential.
+Submitters are highly encouraged to read the review and ratings process.
+Users for approved projects must complete access and training requirements before beginning experiments.